rberenguel/obsidian-preso-plugin/README.md

     -   **HTML (with JS)**: Exports a self-contained HTML file with all styles and assets embedded.
 Navigation is handled by a small JavaScript snippet.
 [Example](https://www.mostlymaths.net/obsidian-preso-plugin/examples/Test.html)
     -   **HTML (CSS-only)**: Exports a fully functional, self-contained HTML presentation that works **without any JavaScript**.
 This is perfect for environments where scripts are disabled or for maximum portability.
 [Example](https://www.mostlymaths.net/obsidian-preso-plugin/examples/Test.css-only.html)

+> [!WARNING]
+> This is still a very early release.
+Things might change.
+Use the example slides mentioned above as a guide on usage: all functionality there will stay with minor modifications.

 ## TODO

 - [x] Better mobile experience (don't use it on mobile yet please)